Yelp/elastalert/docs/source/ruletypes.rst

 ~~~~~

 The JIRA alerter will open a ticket on jira whenever an alert is triggered.
 You must have a service account for ElastAlert to connect with.
 The credentials of the service account are loaded from a separate file.
+The ticket number will be written to the alert pipeline, and if it
+is followed by an email alerter, a link will be included in the email.

 This alert requires four additional options: